SAP Identity Management Solutions

 Workflow Management

-Customizable workflows allow configurable approve process for access requests such as when the request should trigger and when it gets auto-approved based on pre-defined criteria.
-Multi-level approval support allow sequential and conditional approval chains.
-Tracking of workflow requests for both requestors and helpdesk with notification via email.
+Customizable workflows enable a configurable approval process for access requests, including when a request should trigger and when it is auto-approved based on predefined criteria.
+Multi-level approval support allows sequential and conditional approval chains.
+Tracking workflow requests for both requestors and helpdesk with notification via email.

 Risk Checks

-Real-time analysis of access request against risk policies before approval such segregation of duties, compliance requirements pre-configured rules.
-Continuous monitoring for risk assessment of existing access rights with complete audit trail of activities that may link to identified Risks.
+Real-time analysis of access requests against risk policies before approval, such as segregation of duties, compliance requirements, and pre-configured rules.
+Continuous monitoring for risk assessment of existing access rights with a complete audit trail of activities that may link to identified risks.

 Emergency Access Management

-SAP Cloud IAG provides firefighting capabilities for cloud systems, allowing time-bound elevated access with full audit logging to deal with emergency situations.
-Privilege sessions can be tracked and monitored during emergency access and post access documented reviews can fulfil regulatory requirements as well.
+SAP Cloud IAG provides firefighting capabilities for cloud systems, enabling time-bound, elevated access with full audit logging to address emergencies.
+Privilege sessions can be tracked and monitored during emergency access, and post-access documented reviews can fulfil regulatory requirements as well.

 SAP Access Control